 While PIU has been in business for over 40 years, it isn’t yet accredited by the Better Business Bureau (BBB).
-However, it has an A+ rating for its customer interaction.
+However, it has an A+ rating for its customer interaction, as of October 2020.

 The BBB has only recorded two complaints in the last three years, which suggests customers are satisfied with the service they’re receiving.

 How do I apply for PIU disability insurance?